toufiqism/DonorPlus/README.md

 - ✅ Enhanced button designs with shadows and rounded corners
 - ✅ Better error message presentation
 - ✅ Responsive design for all screen sizes
+- ✅ Settings icon in top-right corner for easy access
 - ✅ Maintained existing functionality - no breaking changes

 ### Design Principles Applied